 Airbus, Rolls-Royce, and Siemens to Develop Flying Demonstrator

 Siemens, Airbus, and Rolls-Royce want – for the first time – to test a hybrid-electric propulsion system in a relatively large aircraft.
-That’s what the three companies announced today.
+That’s what the three companies announced in November 2017.
 Basically a flying test platform, the plane, which will be based on a 100-seat BAe146, is scheduled to make its maiden flight in 2020.
 In our interview, Dr. Frank Anton, Head of Siemens eAircraft – a department in which the company has brought together all of its activities with regard to electric flight – and Wulf Roscher, project manager for E-Fan X at Siemens eAircraft, discuss this revolutionary project.

 What does this project mean for Siemens in view of the company’s existing eAircraft activities?